alchemab/antiberta/README.md

 * _Why HuggingFace?_ We felt that the maturity of the library and its straight-forward API were key advantages.
 Not to mention it fits really well with cloud compute architectures like AWS.

-* _Are pretrained models available?_ We will not be releasing pre-trained models.
-However the code is available via the Apache-2.0 license.